 1. Kettlebell goblet squats

-Standing with feet hip-width apart and slightly angled out, hold the kettlebell just in front of your chin with both palms, fingers pointing up, as if you’re holding a water goblet.
+Start this length strength workout standing with feet hip-width apart and slightly angled out.
+Hold the kettlebell just in front of your chin with both palms, fingers pointing up, as if you’re holding a water goblet.
 The handle of the weight will be positioned down, between your wrists, and the kettlebell should remain in contact with your upper body throughout the movement.
 Keeping a proud chest, drop your hips straight down until they are level with your knees, or until compensation occurs (the chest bows, knees buckle, hips roll under or heels lift).
 Then, drive through your heels to return to the upright position.

 The goal: Perform 10–12 squats to strengthen quads, glutes and core, and to improve ankle mobility.